 I was amazed when I read in this article about the new (2016) Porsche 911 R. Its teaser image was a perfectly designed rendering of what a driver's car should look like.
 Did Porsche regain its reputation for good body design?

-I searched for more fotos of the Porsche 911 R and found the view angle of the teaser image above is quite warping.
+I searched for more fotos of the Porsche 911 R, but what I found was a big disappointment.
+The view angle of the teaser image is deliberately warping.
 In fact the car's design is a long boat rather, the image completely obscures the real shape. – Is that the look of a driver's car?
 To me it looks as if it was made for fat gondolieri.
 I decided to reshape it (as my personal concept car – see the renderings).

 I gave the 911 R the shape the car pretends in the teaser image it has.

 These are the design issues that have to be tackled:

 - The philosophy of the 911 to be rear-engined is interpreted in Weissach (mistakenly) as 'engine beyond the rear axle'.
 To compensate the resulting rear overhang the car front is over-jacked (with no real purpose except oversized air intakes and coolers) - last image above.

 - In the original 911 design the shoulder line draws a bow with full-length body tension.
 It was deadly to let the line visually sag vapidly in the door segment.